TalTech-HPC-Centre/taltech-hpc-docs/docs/software/nwchem.md

 #SBATCH --partition=green-ib
 ```

-**NB!** _To be able to restart calculations, they must be done in the `$HOME` catalog, and not in `$SCRATCH` directory._
+**NB!** _To be able to restart calculations, they must be done in the `$HOME` catalog, and not in the `$SCRATCH` directory._

-### Restarting a failed/interrupted calculation
+### Restarting a Failed/Interrupted Calculation

-NWChem does not give message about normal termination.
-If calculation terminated normally, output will have this end:
+NWChem does not give a message about normal termination.
+If the calculation terminated normally, the output will have this end:

 ```
                                   AUTHORS